 As visitors arrive throughout the season, our normal routines can quickly get disrupted.
 This is especially difficult for our pets.
 Try to keep feeding, walking, and play routines as close to normal as possible.
 Make sure sensitive dogs and cats have a safe place they can retreat to in order to escape any perceived chaos.
-Look into Zuke’s Enhance Calming Functional Chews, Feliway®, or Adaptil™/DAP (Dog Appeasing Pheromone) products to use if your pet seems especially stressed.
-These are all drug-free anxiety aids for pets and areavailable at most major pet stores.
-If you’d like to keep your pup entertained and out of trouble during holiday parties, long-lasting dental chews like Zuke’s Z-Bones or a toy filled with low-calorie treats can be a great way to keep pups occupied while you’re greeting guests.
+Look into Feliway®, or Adaptil™/DAP (Dog Appeasing Pheromone) products to use if your pet seems especially stressed.
+These are all drug-free anxiety aids for pets and are available at most major pet stores.
+If you’d like to keep your pup entertained and out of trouble during holiday parties, a toy filled with low-calorie treats, like Mini Naturals, can be a great way to keep pups occupied while you’re greeting guests.

 4. Beware of Décor Danger